King Kukui Nut Oil

 A Brief History

-Kukui nut oil, scientifically know as Aleurites Moluccana, is derived from the state tree of Hawaii, the Kukui Nut Tree – often referred to as the candlenut tree.
+Kukui nut oil, Aleurites moluccana, is derived from the state tree of Hawaii, the Kukui Nut Tree – often referred to as the candlenut tree.

 Ever since the tree was imported from Asia by Polynesians, this tree has been renowned for its many uses.

 For the Polynesians this varied anywhere from making canoes, increasing social status, and making bracelets and lei out of roasted nuts (1).